GorshkovNikita/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image8]

-The code for this step is contained in line 15 of the file called `main.py`.
+The code for this step is contained in line 20 of the file called `main.py`.
 As you can see I use `mtx` (camera matrix) and `dst` (distortion coefficients) variables, which was obtained previously on calibration step.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 For this step I used a combination of color and gradient thresholds to generate a binary image.
 The code is contained in the file called `thresholding.py`.
-I decided to use thresholding for S axis in HLS color space and for X axis in Sobel-filtered image, because this combination detect lane line very clear.
+I decided to use thresholding for S axis in HLS color space, R axis in RGB color space and for X axis in
+Sobel-filtered image, because this combination detect lane line very clear.
 Here's an example of my output for this step.